ankushg/home-cluster/README.md

 If coming from a fresh install of Linux make sure you do the following steps.

-- Copy over your SSH keys to all the hosts
+- Enable SSH logins via certificates for all of the hosts

 - Enable packet forwarding on the hosts and increase max_user_watches